sinasab/Set_Card_Game/README.md

 # Project 2
 ## The Game of Set (Ruby 1)

+## Instructions
+Download all the files, then run "ruby startup.rb" in the project directory.

 ## Roles
 * Overall Project Manager: Sina Sabet
 * Coding Manager: Tom Antenucci